EmamaBilalKhan/Cafe-App/ReadMe.md

 **Overview**

-This React Native application, built using Expo, provides a platform for the cafe to manage their operations and customers to order food conveniently.
+This React Native application, built using Expo and firebase for database, provides a platform for the cafe to manage their operations and customers to order food conveniently.

 The application makes use of libraries like react-native-responsive-screen for a responsive look, zustand for state management, vector icons, react-native-maps etc.

-* **Test the application on web with 'yarn web'**

 **Features**
   * **Registeration and Login**